sverrefroy/BlynkLibrary/README.md

   - Transmission of digital pins from Blynk client to app/server.
   - Read request for virtual pins from Blynk client to app/server.
 (Thanks to Chernega)
   - Setting widget properties from Blynk client to app/server.
 (Thanks to Chernega)
+  - Sending virtual and digital pins to a different device through a bridge.

 To use this together with the Blynk app you may not use the "Read" setting, but use "Push" and rely on the application using the BlynkLibrary, to push the values.